Canon 1D C vs 5D Mark III

 The Canon EOS-1D C and the Canon EOS 5D Mark III are two professional cameras that were announced, respectively, in April 2012 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 5D Mark III provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DC has a resolution of 17.9 megapixels, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D C vs Canon 5D Mark III
+Body comparison: Canon 1D C vs 5D Mark III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably smaller (32 percent) than the Canon 1D C. Moreover, the 5D Mark III is substantially lighter (39 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.